eyadrid/Generative-Chatbot-for-Customer-Support/README.md

 # Generative Chat for Customer Support

 ## Description
 This project aims to develop a chatbot dedicated to customer support.
-The role of this chatbot is to efficiently and quickly respond to users' questions regarding the KYRA platform.
+The chatbot's role is to efficiently and quickly respond to users' questions regarding the KYRA platform.

 ## Project Structure
 The project is structured as follows: